Redis Queue

 Client::send($queue, $data);

-// Deliver delayed message, to be processed after 60 seconds
+// Sending delayed message, which will be processed after 60 seconds

 Client::send($queue, $data, 60);